inmanta/inmanta-core/docs/guides/configurationmodel.rst

 ============================

 This guide explains how to create a basic configuration model to manage an infrastructure: the Inmanta *hello world*.
-Each configuation model is completely defined in source code: :term:`infrastructure-as-code`.
+Each configuration model is completely defined in source code: :term:`infrastructure-as-code`.

 Create a new source project
 ---------------------------